Darukio/project_week12_compass_node.js/README.md

 In the URL field paste the following string: ``mongodb+srv://Paulo:0dWhRZMZgeYO848h@cluster0.dtrwe1o.mongodb.net/test``

 ### Executing server.js
-Open the project in Visual Studio Code, open a new terminal and writes ``npm start`` to run the API
+Open the project in Visual Studio Code, open a new terminal and writes ``npm start`` to run the API.

 ### Routes
 - Base route: /api/v1